Spicy, delicious, juicy Creole Seasoned Dry Rub Chicken Wings perfect for sharing! Great for a party or when you’re craving wings!

 A bit of dipping sauce and a few wings, and you’ll find yourself completely full and satisfied.

 These wings are first baked, keeping them moist and juicy on the inside; then flash-fried for that extra crispy skin we love so much.
-With a vinegar splash and a double dose of the Cajun Creole seasoning, they’re a light appetizer you won’t want to miss!
+If you don’t have a fryer then I would recommend looking at https://atleastwefried.com/best-small-deep-fryer/ because a deep fryer is a great addition to any kitchen.
+These chicken wings, with a vinegar splash and a double dose of the Cajun Creole seasoning, are a light appetizer you won’t want to miss!